BACP – Certified Business Administrator Path

 This presentation will include the annual review related to unit security access, the process to grant access to new employees, the process to terminate access when employees leave or change positions, challenges and risks of records management, and other pertinent issues.

-Internal Controls for Your Unit and Internal Audits
+Internal Controls for Your Unit

 This course will provide an overview of internal control concepts and tools for which to assess the design and strength of your unit’s controls.
 It will also include information about the State’s Fiscal Control and Internal Auditing Act (FCIAA) certification, basic fraud awareness concepts and procedures, an overview of internal and external audits, and your role in all of these.